inaciobanu/Team-Profile-Generator/README.md

 # Module 12 Object-Oriented Programming: Team Profile Generator

-## Your Task
+## Task

-Your task is to take the given starter code and convert it into a working Node.js command-line application.
-This application will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This week we had to take the given starter code and convert it into a working Node.js command-line application.
+This application takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
 You have been provided with tests, so make sure every part of your code passes each provided test.

 ## User Story